telerik/maui-docs/controls/combobox/styling.md

 ComboBox control for .NET MAUI provides the following Style properties for customizing its look:

 * `PlaceholderColor`(`Microsoft.Maui.Graphics.Color`)&mdash;Defines the color for the placeholder text.
-* `TextColor`(`Microsoft.Maui.Graphics.Color`)&mdash;Defines the color of the text when the control is editable and color of the selected item when is not editable and selection mode is single.
+* `TextColor`(`Microsoft.Maui.Graphics.Color`)&mdash;Defines the color of the text when the control is editable and the color of the selected item when the control is not editable and the selection mode is single.
 * `BackgroundColor`(`Microsoft.Maui.Graphics.Color`)&mdash;Defines the background color of the control.
 * `BorderColor`(`Microsoft.Maui.Graphics.Color`)&mdash;Defines the color of the border.
 * `BorderThickness`(`Microsoft.Maui.Thickness`)&mdash;Defines the thickness of the border.